Leukemia is the cancer of different types of blood cells, including the bone marrow

 - Weight loss

-- Pain or fullness below the ribs on left side
+- Pain or fullness below the ribs on the left side

-Symptoms such as easy bleeding, bone pain, and loss of appetite may indicate CML, whereas painless, enlarged lymph nodes and frequent infections may indicate CLL.
+appetite, whereas painless, enlarged lymph nodes and frequent infections may

 The following tests are recommended to diagnose CML and CLL.

 - Blood tests: Complete blood cell count can help to count the number of